UKRN-Open-Research/t3-esrc/_includes/intro/topic-intros/unknown-topic.md

 Open Research training aims to helps researchers produce practical changes to their everyday workflow to make their research more open, transparent, and robust.
-Preregistering your research allows you to specify the research you plan to do in advance.
-This Train-the-Trainer course will support researchers who are practiced in writing preregistrations or Registered Reports in helping their colleagues to integrate these practices into their existing workflow.
+This Train-the-Trainer course will support doctoral training programme staff to lead workshops teaching researchers how to integrate these practices into their existing workflow.

 The key components of the UKRN Open Research Training ethos are:
 <details>